-All of a sudden, a baby Koala appeared in front of us, crawling in the middle of the road.
+Suddenly, a baby Koala appeared in front of us, crawling in the middle of the road.
 We were gasping and could not just believe it.
-We safely stopped the car at the edge of the way and jumped out to take a look at him.
+We safely stopped the car at the edge of the way and jumped out to look at him.
 He ran away to escape from humans.
 But we felt relieved that he was now safe in the bush again.
 Such a cute little koala.
-This is a beautiful encounter; I will always treasure.
+This is a beautiful encounter; I will always treasure it.

 Walking in the rainforest in the Otway National Park

 The Otway National Park is famous for its fantastic walks.
 You can take a few from 20 minute short walks to 1-2 hour moderate walks.
 But you can spend days and weeks walking the Great Ocean Road.